Isthmus of Corinth

 To the west of the Isthmus is the Gulf of Corinth, and to the east the Saronic Gulf.
-Since 1893 the Corinth Canal has run through the 6.3 km wide isthmus, effectively making the Peloponnese an island.
+Since 1893 the Corinth Canal has run through the isthmus, effectively making the Peloponnese an island.
 Today, two road bridges, two railway bridges and two submersible bridges at both ends of the canal connect the mainland side of the isthmus with the Peloponnese side.
 Also a military emergency bridge is located at the west end of the canal.

 History of the canal

 The idea for a shortcut to save boats from having to sail all the way around the Peloponnese was long considered by the Ancient Greeks.
 The first attempt to build a canal there was carried out by the tyrant Periander in the 7th century BC.
 He abandoned the project owing to technical difficulties, and instead constructed a simpler and less costly overland stone ramp, named Diolkos, as a portage road.
 Remnants of Diolkos still exist today next to the modern canal.